• Skip to primary navigation

 Jump to Recipe Print Recipe

 These Vegan Gluten Free Pecan Pie Bars are a delicious alternative to traditional pecan pie.
-They're a bit healthier than the traditional version, and contain no eggs, dairy, or gluten products.
-You only need a few minutes to put them together, and they're an absolutely decadent addition to your holiday table.
+They're a bit healthier than traditional versions and contain no eggs, dairy, or gluten products.
+You only need a few minutes to put them together, and they're an absolutely decadent addition to your holiday table!

 The Crust